 Foster may come for the wine and small bites, but he stays for the decor.
 The cozy, inviting space is outfitted with warm tones and natural wood, with a French pocket design for the sofas—inspired by the fact that the bar’s namesake, Napoleon, had a habit of tucking his hand into his tunic.

 9. Meat Smith

-Foster is a BIG fan of Meat Smith, a meat and potatoes joint proving to the world that "real-deal barbecue" doesn't just exist outside of America's traditional barbecue heartlands, it thrives.
+Foster is a BIG fan of Meat Smith, a meat and potatoes joint proving to the world that "real-deal barbecue" doesn't just exist outside of the American traditional barbecue heartland, it thrives.
 The menu of 10-hour smoked beef, craft beer-battered onion rings, crinkle-cut fries with pulled pastrami and cornbread may not sound like the most compatible menu for a cocktail, but Foster begs to differ.

 "[Meat Smith] is always my go-to spot, and I can't get enough of the Smoked Negroni—simple, sweet and with a twist.
 Hay-smoked meats and smoked cocktails—what a combo!"